Financial support for young carers

 Carer’s Allowance is paid at a standard rate of £62.70 a week.

 - Spend at least 35 hours a week caring for someone

-- Aren’t either in full-time education or earning more than £110 a week
+- Aren’t either in full-time education or earning more than £116 a week net.

 Check with the Citizens Advice Bureau to see if you qualify for Carer’s Allowance.